Q: When does the Skyline College Promise Scholars Program Application open?

 A: In order to apply for the Promise Scholars Program (PSP) at Skyline College you must complete the following steps:

-• STEP 1: Enroll at Skyline College
+• STEP 1: Apply as a new student at Skyline College

-• STEP 2: Submit your Promise Scholars Scholarship Application (accessed via your WebSMART account Home Page)
+• STEP 2: Submit your Promise Scholars Scholarship Application

-• The Promise Scholars Program application can be found in your WebSMART "Student" tab under the label "District Promise Application."
-It is a simple application process, which primarily helps the college to determine student eligibility, and should take no more than a couple of minutes to fill out.
+• It is a simple application process that mainly helps the college to determine your eligibility.
+It should take no more than a couple of minutes to complete.

 • STEP 3: Complete FAFSA or DREAM Act Application.

 • Please note that you will not be accepted into the program until our Office of Financial Aid verifies that you have completed all parts of your FAFSA or Dream Application.
 This step is a requirement of the program and must be completed prior to onboarding into the program.
-We highly encourage students to complete their financial aid applications as soon as possible in order to be considered for the program.

 • STEP 4: Meet with the Promise Scholars Program Team and Finalize Your Spot.